 This was part of my job for a while.
 I worked with general education teachers to assist such students in testing and handling complex assignments.
 I also ensured that the schools made the necessary adjustments to the all-inclusive classes to help them adapt easily.
 Lastly, I was on standby to help such students in case of a serious crisis or challenge occurred based on their conditions.

 16. Do You Believe That Smaller Classes Increase The Ability of Students To Achieve Their Academic Goals?

-This question seeks your opinion on one of the established learning means of special needs students.
+This question seeks your opinion on one of the established learning means for special needs students.
 It would be best to convince the interviewer that you are interested in giving your students a quality education.
 Therefore, show that you have the requisite skills and experience to help these students achieve their goals.

 I believe that smaller classrooms have a great impact on learning.
 Every child or student will have more one-on-one time with the teacher, who will also have an easier time supervising them.
-This is also important in special education students who need to be monitored closely in light of their challenging needs.
+This is also important for special education students who need to be monitored closely in light of their challenging needs.
 Smaller classrooms will work in this case as it imparts each child a good experience, allowing them to achieve their goals.

 17. Why Did You Choose To Pursue This Career?